utpalbalse/PasswordListGenerator/README.md

 > $python setup.py

-The password list will be created in the same folder in .txt format
+The password list will be created in the same folder in .txt

 ### Requirements